domlysz/BlenderGIS/README.md

 [Wiki](https://github.com/domlysz/BlenderGIS/wiki/Install-and-usage) available for further information.

+**Update 2016**

-**Update 2016**, [new tool](https://github.com/domlysz/BlenderGIS/wiki/Terrain-analysis) to analyzing height, slope and aspect of a terrain.
+[New tool](https://github.com/domlysz/BlenderGIS/wiki/Terrain-analysis) to analyzing height, slope and aspect of a terrain.

-**Coming soon** import georaster refactoring :
+Import georaster refactoring :
 - Add support for float32 and negatives values
 - Add abitity to read geotiff tags (worldfile no longer necessary for tiff raster)
-- A new option to fill no data values
+- A new option to fill nodata values
 - Possibility to import directly a DEM (i.e without the requirement of a reference plane)
-- More user friendly (discard or self manage useless options)
+- More user friendly

 ESRI Shapefile import / export